mixedinkey-opensource/MIKMIDI/README.md

 - MIKMIDIEntity (MIDIEntityRef) -- Groups related endpoints.
 Owned by MIKMIDIDevice, contains MIKMIDIEndpoints.
 - MIKMIDIEndpoint (MIDIEndpointRef) -- Abstract base class representing a MIDI endpoint.
 Not used directly, only via its subclasses MIKMIDISourceEndpoint and MIKMIDIDestinationEndpoint.
 - MIKMIDISourceEndpoint -- Represents a MIDI source.
 MIDI sources receive messages that your application can hear and process.
 - MIKMIDIDestinationEndpoint -- Represents a MIDI destination.
-Your passes MIDI messages to a destination endpoint in order to send them to a device.
+Your application passes MIDI messages to a destination endpoint in order to send them to a device.

 `MIKMIDIDeviceManager` is a singleton class used for device discovery, and to send and receive MIDI messages to and from endpoints.
 To get a list of MIDI devices available on the system, call `-availableDevices` on the shared device manager: